emileDesmaili/emileDesmaili.github.io/_posts/2022-12-01-optim-blog.md

   - applied math
 ---

+## This Blog Post is my submission for QMSS 5021's writing exercise homework.

 ### Getting inside the black box of vanilla convex optimization

 For many applied data scientists, optimization is still a black box that is the magic used when calling some fitting routine